sophiatangg/CS326Team26/team/m2/features.md

 **Description**: A notification system that displays a reminder to users when an event is upcoming.
 This feature triggers a simple pop-up notification, but does not involve complex data interaction or dynamic content.
 **Point Value**: 1 point
 **Team Member**: Zhitong Liu

+### Feature Name: Followers Page
+**Description**: A page on the profile that allows users to see who they are following.
+It will notify them of the events posted by the people or groups they follow.
+Similarly, groups can see how many members are following them.
+**Point Value**: 1 point
+**Team Member**: Erika Lam

 ## Medium Features (2-3 points)